Looking for winter vacation ideas? Winter in Niagara falls is a magical, bucket list worthy experience!

 Niagara Falls is not a huge city (on either side of the border).
 Having a car during your visit is helpful, especially if you plan to venture beyond the falls.

-If you’re visiting from the U.S., start at the U.S Visitors Center, which is located at 10 Rainbow Boulevard.
+If you're visiting from the U.S., start at the U.S Visitors Center, which is located at 10 Rainbow Boulevard.
 This is a good place to find info on the falls, as well as other area attractions.
 You can even store your luggage there for the day.
-The falls are also part of the National Parks System.
+The falls are also affiliated with the National Parks System.
 Make sure to get your National Parks Passport stamped there, if you have one!

 There are a few different Visitors Centers on the Canadian side.
 The Table Rock Centre at 6650 Niagara Parkway is super convenient and overlooks Horseshoe Falls.